startino/nexthaven.ai/web/docs/rentluxe-functionality.md

-# RentLuxe Application Documentation
+# nexthaven.ai Application Documentation

 ## Overview
-RentLuxe is a sophisticated property rental search platform that leverages AI to provide personalized luxury accommodation recommendations.
+nexthaven.ai is a sophisticated property rental search platform that leverages AI to provide personalized luxury accommodation recommendations.
 The application focuses on high-end rentals and provides an intuitive, visually appealing interface for users to find their ideal temporary residence.

 ## Core Features